HOW CAN ONE TELL IF MARKETING OBJECTIVES MAKE SENSE?

 Marketing Objectives Examples that Hit

-Let's work backwards, shall we?
+Let's work backward, shall we?
 The goal is more customers.
 That's a sales goal.
 It's an operations goal.
-And, at the end of the day, it's part of the marketing goal as well, but we'll use these objectives as stepping stones to get there, not as the end-all be all.
+And, at the end of the day, it's part of the marketing goal as well, but we'll use these objectives as stepping stones to get there, not as the end-all be-all.

 Let's say you have 5,000 website visits per month.
 Out of those 5,000 visits, you have a 1% conversion to leads rate - so, 50 leads per month.
 Out of that you have a 2% customer acquisition rate... so 1 new customer per month.